octokas/awestomates/DigitalOceanNotes.md

 >   config.yaml
 >   config.json
 > If this is the case, then why isn't it automatically detecting it's a hugo site?

+_Because all of the settings should now be complimentary, the only thought I have is that since it's not the "main" branch and it's actually cueing off the "main" branch, I need to try re-forking this branch as a new repository just for DO, and try it that way._